Are low frequency macroeconomic variables important for high frequency electricity prices?: Conclusions

 \section{Conclusions}

 This paper analyses for the first time to the best of our knowledge the forecasting performances of mixed frequency models for electricity prices.
-In particular, we use monthly macroeconomic variables for predicting daily electricity prices in two of the most important European countries, Germany and Italy.
-The paper studies how to incorporate low-frequency information from manufacturing Purchasing Managers' Index surveys and industrial production index into models that forecasts high frequency variables, the daily electricity prices.
-Moreover, in the analysis, we have included different specification of the oil prices, measured as monthly or daily variable.
+In particular, we use monthly macroeconomic variables for predicting daily electricity prices in {two of the largest} European countries, Germany and Italy.
+The paper studies how to incorporate low-frequency information from manufacturing Purchasing Managers' Index surveys and industrial production index into models that forecasts high-frequency variables, the daily electricity prices. {Moreover, in the analysis, we have included different specifications of the oil prices, measured as the monthly or daily variables, and the daily natural gas prices.}

-Our analysis of point and density forecasting performances covers different horizons (from one day to one month ahead) on the sample spanning from 2013 to 2019.
-Our results clearly indicate that the RU-MIDAS specifications with all monthly macroeconomic variables and the inclusion of oil prices dominate AR models, both in terms of point and density forecasting over all the horizons.
-Moreover, we find gains around $20\%$ at short horizons and around $8\%$ at long horizons, thus it turns out that the macroeconomic low frequency variables are more important for short horizons than for longer horizons.
-Moreover, the benchmark model is almost never included in the model confidence set.
+{Our analysis of point and density forecasting performances covers different horizons (from one day to one month ahead) on the sample spanning from 2013 to 2019.
+Our results clearly indicate that the RU-MIDAS specifications with all monthly macroeconomic variables and the inclusion of oil prices or natural gas price dominate different class of benchmark models, both in terms of point and density forecasting over all the horizons. {This result is very relevant to understand electricity price dynamics, in the period going from the COVID pandemic to the most recent Russian invasion of Ukraine.} {Moreover, for Germany, we find gains around $20\%$ at short horizons and around $8\%$ at long horizons against standard benchmark models with seasonal dummies and around $8\%$ at all the horizons against the strong benchmark model (the BAR(7) with day-of-the-week dummies).
+For Italy, these gains have a similar magnitude with respect to the standard benchmark model, while they reduced to $4\%$ against the best model among the benchmarks}.
+Thus it turns out that the macroeconomic low-frequency variables are more important for short horizons than for longer horizons.
+Moreover, the benchmark model is rarely included in the model confidence set. }

 We conclude that from an energy forecasting perspective these mixed frequency models seem to have interesting and important advantages over simpler models.
-Going forward, it would be interesting to study the possible extension of these models to hourly data in order to include other variables of interest, such as renewable energy sources, which are currently taking lead in the electricity generation.
+Going forward, it would be interesting to study the possible extension of these models to hourly data in order to include other variables of interest, such as renewable energy sources, which are currently taking lead in the electricity generation, { and forecasted demand.
+However, electricity demand depends on temperature, and accurately forecasting weather for several weeks ahead is extremely difficult.} {The line of research presented in this paper can be extended by proposing a model linking the current novel non-linear literature (such as random forests, deep neural networks or additive regression trees) and the RU-MIDAS formulation.}

 {}